gforget/Simple-Shooter-AI-Extended/README.md

 - A new map was created to allow for shooting from high ground and offer more space to fight in.
 It is also much lighter than the original exercise map.

 ## What was retained from the exercice
-- The core third-person controller was retained (75% of the animation blueprint and the code for the ShooterCharacter class for the main character remain the same).
+- The core third-person controller was retained (around 60% of the animation blueprint and the code for the ShooterCharacter class for the main character remain the same).
 - The character mesh and textures were all kept as is.
 - The sound effects of the gun.
 - Particules effect of the gun.